telefonicaid/fiware-orion/doc/manuals/devel/cprs.md

 _FW-01: Forward an Update to Context Providers_

-Note that there are a number of service routines that end up calling postUpdateContext (detail not included in diagram).
+Note that there are a number of service routines that end up calling `postUpdateContext()` (see detail in [the service routines mapping document](ServiceRoutines.txt)).

 * All attributes in the incoming payload are marked as **Not Found** (step 1).
 * mongoBackend processes the request and marks all attributes in the requests in one of three possible ways (step 2):